htso/Metalearning-MAML/README.md

 My key finding is that under a specific data setting, their supervised regression result is reproducible.
 However, I found that *maml* deteriorates quickly as the training data deviates from the standard form.
 It seems unable to extend its excellent performance to certain common periodic functions, a disappointing conclusion but it's **not** unexpected.
 And I'll speculate the reasons that this is so.

 ### Introduction
 *Maml*, short for Model-Agnostic Meta-Learning, falls in the category of K-shot learning where K, the number of available examples, is usually no more than 20.
 The motivation comes from the fact that any two-year old could recognize a giraffe after seeing a few examples, in contrast with the many deep learning models training on millions of data points just to do as well as a new-born human.

 The challenge is of course how to make use of so little information to generalize out to the vast unknown.
-Most of the papers in this area make one key assumption :
+Most papers in this area rely on one key assumption :

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__although data is sparse, problems are abundant__
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__Although data is sparse, problems are abundant.__

 This is crucial because if we have enough problems of a similar nature, and on each problem we have a tiny little dataset, then we could gain insights into the overall learning pattern.
 Using this pattern, we could generalize to solve any other problem that we've only seen a few examples of.